-IFRC and Climate Centre contributions to UNDRR’s new Words into Action guide07/04/2020 - by the Climate Centre
+IFRC and Climate Centre contributions to UNDRR’s new guide

 The UN today launched its Words into Action publication that involved the IFRC as one of its advisory members and includes two box contributions from the Climate Centre.

 The publication, compiled the United Nations Office for Disaster Risk Reduction, “aims to ensure worldwide access to expertise, communities of practice and networks of DRR practitioners,” according to an introduction.